 Other books in this series include The Change: Tales of Downfall and Rebirth

-Other books by this author include A Taint in the Blood, Council of Shadows, Shadows of Falling Night, Dangerous Women, The Protector's War, A Meeting at Corvallis, The Sunrise Lands, The Scourge of God, The Sword of the Lady, The High King of Montival, The Change: Tales of Downfall and Rebirth
+Other books by this author which I have reviewed include A Taint in the Blood, Council of Shadows, Shadows of Falling Night, Dangerous Women, The Protector's War, A Meeting at Corvallis, The Sunrise Lands, The Scourge of God, The Sword of the Lady, The High King of Montival, The Change: Tales of Downfall and Rebirth

 First in the Emberverse dystopian series and revolving around two primary sets of good guys and one horror of a man.
 These events occur throughout the Northwest in 1998.
 Phew, dodged that bullet…